 - Wear clothing to cover skin exposed to the sun (e.g., long-sleeved shirts, pants, sunglasses, and broad-brimmed hats).

 - Use a broad spectrum sunscreen with a Sun Protection Factor (SPF) value of 30 or higher regularly and as directed.

 - Always read the label to ensure you use your sunscreen correctly.

 - Apply sunscreen liberally to all uncovered skin at least 30 minutes before sun exposure.

 - Reapply at least every two hours.
 If you are swimming or sweating, it is important to reapply more frequently.

 - Always read the Drug Facts label carefully.
 The label tells you everything you need to know about the sunscreen, including ingredients, how much to use, and when you shouldn’t use it.

 - Always keep babies and infants out of direct sunlight.
-Parents shouldn’t use sunscreen on a child younger than 6 months old.
+Parents should ask a pediatrician before applying sunscreen on a child younger than 6 months old.

 - Always consult your healthcare provider if you or your child has a skin rash or irritation after applying sunscreen.